dvp333/dtr-binance-client-api/README.md

-# Demo Library
+# DTR Binance Client API
-This project is a library for padding Strings in Java.
+This project maps Binance endpoints to use for trading purposes.

----
-**WARNING**

-Don't use this in production.
-It was created for demo purposes only.

 ---